Short film |

 Resilience is the ability to live and develop positively, in a socially acceptable manner, despite stress or adversity that normally carries the risk of a negative outcome.

 The director draws attention to the expression “socially acceptable”, believing that this is precisely a major pitfall for the society in which we live.
 As if there seemed to be a constraint, a social condition on how to get out of it, as if society had a say, a right to review the behavior of the victim while the latter is undergoing a trauma that is terribly harmful to his or her entire being.
 This right to review can thus cause havoc and hurt more than the trauma itself.
 And so, resilience can be achieved without it being ethical.
 Indeed, when a person is pushed to their limits and their life is in danger, the conditions for survival can become restricted and then lead to asocial, immoral behaviors that are vital for the person.
+So resilience gets away with morality.

 5.2.
-Definitions of resilience from dictionaries and encyclopedias
+Definitions of resilience from dictionaries and encyclopedias▲

 (psychology, neuroscience) The mental ability to recover quickly from depression, illness or misfortune.